Max Muncy Preview, Player Props: Dodgers vs. Diamondbacks

-On Tuesday, Max Muncy (batting .275 in his past 10 games) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+On Wednesday, Max Muncy (hitting .300 in his past 10 games) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
 First pitch is at 10:10 PM ET.

-In his most recent game, he hit a home run while going 2-for-3 against the Diamondbacks.
+He had a one-hit performance in his last game (1-for-3) against the Diamondbacks.

 Max Muncy Game Info & Props vs. the Diamondbacks